PLPAcademy/day-3-assignment-Calvette57/README.md

 #Dart & Flutter

 1. What is the first step for installing Dart on a Windows machine?
+Download the Dart SDK:

+Go to the Dart SDK download page on the official Dart website: Dart SDK Download.
+Choose the version for Windows and download the .zip file.
+Extract the Dart SDK:

+Once the download is complete, extract the contents of the .zip file to a directory of your choice.
+For example, you might extract it to C:\dart.
+Add Dart to your system PATH:

+Open the Start Menu and search for Environment Variables, then select Edit the system environment variables.
+In the System Properties window, click on the Environment Variables button.
+In the Environment Variables window, under System variables, find the Path variable, select it, and click Edit.
+Click New and add the path to the Dart SDK's bin directory.
+For example, if you extracted the SDK to C:\dart, add C:\dart\dart-sdk\bin.
+Click OK to close all windows.
+Verify the installation:

+Open a new Command Prompt window and type dart --version to check if Dart is installed correctly.
+You should see the version information displayed.
 A) Install Homebrew
 B) Download the Dart SDK
 C) Update your PATH